A new must-see Poznań museum is open!

 Six years later, shortly before the Nazi Germany invasion on Poland, a copy of the German cipher machine was handed over to French and British intelligence, together with the equipment and methods enabling the decryption of enemy messages.

-Watch video (change subtitles into English)
+Watch video (change subtitles into English - automatic translation)

 The Enigma Cipher Centre presents this exciting story of breaking Enigma's ciphers in a unique exhibition.
 The exhibition also presents ways of keeping information secret throughout history.